cosmos/cosmos-sdk/docs/spec/baseapp/WIP_abci_application.md

 TODO pseudo code

-During chain initialization InitChain runs the initialization logic directly on the CommitMultiStore and commits it.
+During chain initialization InitChain runs the initialization logic directly on the CommitMultiStore.
 The deliver and check states are initialized with the ChainID.
-Additionally the Block gas meter is initialized with an infinite amount of gas to run any genesis transactions.
+Additionally the block gas meter is initialized with an infinite amount of gas to run any genesis transactions.

 Note that we do not `Commit` during `InitChain` however BeginBlock for block 1 starts from this deliverState.